 Negative media exposure will impact the organization's ability to sign up new groups and retain existing members.
-Negative media exposure is anything that threatens the reputation of the organization and causes groups to move coverage to another organization, for example a scandal related to wrongdoing by the leadership.
+Negative media exposure is anything that threatens the reputation of the organization and causes groups to move coverage to another organization, for example a scandal related to wrongdoing by the leadership or a data breach resulting in the exposure of beneficiary protected information.
 There are three main impacts from this event: